akhil-dharavath/iNoteBook-frontend/README.md

 - bcryptjs( for encrypting user deatils )

 ## deploy
-Netilfy for Front-end
+-Netilfy for Front-end
-Render.com for Backend
+-Render.com for Backend